mem48/geocompr/main.md

 ```

 This function takes as arguments an input file (`file`) and a number of times to run each command (`n`) and returns how many times faster `st_read()` is than `readOGR()`.
-Let's run the benchmark for the `wrld.gpkg` file represented by the object `f`:
+Let's run the benchmark for the `world.gpkg` file represented by the object `f`:
 We as illustrated in the benchmark below: